Camp Lejeune Water Contamination & Birth Defects

 Thanks to the Camp Lejeune Justice Act of 2022, anyone who lived or worked at Camp Lejeune for at least 30 days between August 1, 1953 and December 31, 1987 may now be able to file a lawsuit and pursue compensation for their injuries.

-Our team is standing by to help you 24/7, and we won’t charge you any upfront or out-of-pocket costs.
+Our team is honored to support our veterans, and we don’t charge you any upfront or out-of-pocket costs.

 Camp Lejeune Water Birth Defects FAQs